 "The fans outdid themselves for my farewell game.
 I knew that the fans liked me, but never thought I'd be that popular.
 Gigi Buffon told me that he envied me."

-The 37-year-old made his Sydney debut on Saturday as they lost 2-0 against Wellington Phoenix in Week 1 of the A-League.
+The 37-year-old made his Sydney debut at the weekend as they lost 2-0 against Wellington Phoenix.